huytd2004/huytd2004/README.md

 # 💫About Me :
 - 🇻🇳 : I'm from VietNam
-- 🌱 : I’m currently learning Nodejs, Spring Boot and AWS
+- 🌱 : I’m currently learning Nodejs, Spring Boot
 - ✍️ : There is [my blog and articles](https://viblo.asia/u/tdhuy9a)
 - 📧 : Contact me at huy6abt@gmail.com